 The Philly by Night Double Decker Bus Tour is the perfect thing to do if you don’t feel like walking around the city to do some sightseeing.
 It’s also a great way to end the day when you still wish to do some more exploring of the city.
 Just hop on the bus with your friends or family, take a seat, and enjoy the tour.

-The view of Philadelphia at night is a sight to see, so be sure to try the Philly by Night Double Decker Bus tour.
-The bus departs at 1201 Market Street, Guest Entrance At, 1200 Filbert St, Philadelphia.
+The view of Philadelphia at night is a sight to see.
+So be sure to try the Philly by Night Double Decker Bus tour to get the best night scene.
+As for the bus stop, you can come to 1201 Market Street, with Guest Entrance At 1200 Filbert St, Philadelphia.

 14. Explore the Museum of the American Revolution